cdev-framework/cdev-website/content/docs/tutorials/links.md

 cdev environment settings_information --key base_class --new-value src.link_bot_settings.LinkBotSettings
 ```

-Finally, update your `handler.py` to use the new service and pass the environment variables.
+Finally, update your `handler.py` to the following to use the new service and pass the environment variables.
+Then deploy the changes.

 {{<codesnippet "/source_code/link_bot_tutorial/handler_connected.py">}}